Alice Through the Looking Glass (2016 film)

-Alice Through the Looking Glass is a 2016 American live-action/animated fantasy adventure film directed by James Bobin, written by Linda Woolverton and produced by Tim Burton, Joe Roth, Suzanne Todd, and Jennifer Todd.
-It is based on the characters created by Lewis Carroll and is the sequel to the 2010 film Alice in Wonderland.
-The film stars Johnny Depp, Anne Hathaway, Mia Wasikowska, Matt Lucas, Rhys Ifans, Helena Bonham Carter, and Sacha Baron Cohen and features the voices of Stephen Fry, Michael Sheen, Timothy Spall, Barbara Windsor, Matt Vogel, Paul Whitehouse, and Alan Rickman.
-This also features Rickman, Windsor and Andrew Sachs in their final film roles prior to their deaths.
+Alice Through the Looking Glass is a 2016 American live-action animated fantasy adventure film produced by Walt Disney Pictures in association with Roth Films, Team Todd, and Tim Burton Productions.
+It was directed by James Bobin, written by Linda Woolverton, and produced by Tim Burton, Joe Roth, and the filmmaking duo of Suzanne and Jennifer Todd.
+It is based on the 1871 novel Through the Looking-Glass written by Lewis Carroll and is the sequel/prequel to Alice in Wonderland (2010).
+Johnny Depp, Anne Hathaway, Mia Wasikowska, Helena Bonham Carter, Matt Lucas, Alan Rickman, Stephen Fry, Michael Sheen, Barbara Windsor, Timothy Spall, Paul Whitehouse, Lindsay Duncan, Geraldine James, and Leo Bill reprise their roles from the previous film with Sacha Baron Cohen and Rhys Ifans joining the cast.

 In the film, a now 22-year-old Alice comes across a magical looking glass that takes her back to Wonderland, where she finds that the Mad Hatter is acting madder than usual and wants to discover the truth about his family.
 Alice then travels through time (with the "Chronosphere"), comes across friends and enemies at different points of their lives, and embarks on a race to save the Hatter before time runs out.

-The film premiered in London on May 10, 2016, and was theatrically released on May 27, 2016, by Walt Disney Studios Motion Pictures.
-Alice Through the Looking Glass received generally negative reviews from critics, who praised its visuals but criticized its story.
-The film was commercially unsuccessful, grossing roughly $299 million against a production budget of $170 million.
+Alice Through the Looking Glass premiered in London on May 10, 2016 at the Odeon Leicester Square, and was theatrically released on May 27, by Walt Disney Studios Motion Pictures.
+The film received generally negative reviews from critics, who praised its visuals but criticized its story.
+It was also a box-office bomb, grossing roughly $299.5 million against a production budget of $170 million and losing the studio an estimated $70 million.

 Plot

-Alice Kingsleigh has spent the past three years following her father's footsteps and sailing the high seas.
-Upon her return to London from China, she learns that her ex-fiancé, Hamish Ascot, has taken over his deceased father's company and plans to have Alice sign over her father's ship in exchange for her family home.
-Alice follows a butterfly she recognizes as Absolem the Butterfly, who was previously a caterpillar, and returns to Wonderland through a mirror.
-Alice is greeted by the White Queen, the White Rabbit, the Tweedles, the Dormouse, the March Hare, the Bloodhound and the Cheshire Cat.
-They inform her that the Mad Hatter is acting madder than usual because his family is missing.
+For three years, Alice Kingsleigh has been following her father's footsteps and sailing the high seas.
+Returning to London from China, she learns that her ex-fiancé Hamish Ascot has taken over his deceased father's company and plans to have Alice sign over her father's ship in exchange for her family home.

+Alice follows a butterfly she recognizes as Absolem, who was previously a caterpillar, and returns to Wonderland through a mirror.
+Alice is greeted by the White Queen, the White Rabbit, the Tweedles, the Dormouse, the March Hare, the Bloodhound and the Cheshire Cat, who reveal that the Mad Hatter is acting madder than usual because his family is gone.